finos/symphony-bdk-python/docsrc/markdown/configuration.md

 - `bot` contains information about the bot like the username, the private key for authenticating the service account on pod.
-- `app` contains information about the extension app that the bot will use like the appId, the private key for authenticating the extension app.
+- `app` contains information about the extension app that the bot will use like the appId, the private key or certificate for authenticating the extension app.
 - `datafeed` contains information about the datafeed service that the bot will use for the `DatafeedLoop` service.
 If the version field is configured to `v2`, the datafeed service v2 will be used.
 Otherwise, the datafeed service v1 will be used by default.